Employers’ Claims and Remedies

 A contractor’s breach of other provisions may also leave an employer without any practical remedy.
 For example, if a contractor fails to employ a specific subcontractor or key personnel named in the contract or identified by the employer, or if it does not make project documents available when an employer exercises its audit rights, the employer is unlikely to be able to do anything about this.
 A claim against the contractor for damages for breach of contract will fail unless the employer is able to identify a quantifiable financial loss from the contractor’s breach.

 The final remedy potentially available to an employer that is worth noting is an employer’s right to call on the bank guarantees or other forms of security that a contractor will often be required to provide, particularly on larger projects.
-Although the practice of providing such security has been questioned by some commentators, it is not uncommon for contractors to be required to provide a bank guarantee, bond or similar security for somewhere between 10 and 20 per cent of the contract price at the beginning of a project.
+Although the practice of providing such security has been questioned by some commentators, it is not uncommon for contractors to be required to provide a bank guarantee, bond or similar security for somewhere between 10 per cent and 20 per cent of the contract price at the beginning of a project.
 The provision of such security may be as a quid pro quo for the employer making an advance payment of a corresponding amount to the contractor.
 However, the terms of the construction contract or the security may permit the employer to call on the security if the contractor is in default.
 In addition, or alternatively, a contractor may be required to post a bond as a form of security against its performance of the contract.
-The value of such bonds is generally also between 10 and 20 per cent of the contract price.
+The value of such bonds is generally also between 10 per cent and 20 per cent of the contract price.